Nexmo/nexmo-developer/_documentation/messages/code-snippets/send-an-sms-with-messages-api.md

 # Send an SMS with the Messages API

-In this Code Snippet you will see how to send an SMS using the Messages API.
+In this code snippet you will see how to send an SMS using the Messages API.

 For a step-by-step guide to this topic, you can read our tutorial [Sending SMS messages with the Messages API](/tutorials/sending-sms-messages-with-messages-api).